An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Discussion

 \section{Discussion}

-In this paper, we study the effect of pre-training on lifelong learning across a variety of datasets and modalities, and we find that compared to models with random initializations, models with pre-trained initializations undergo significantly less forgetting.
-Specifically, despite task accuracy starting at a higher base for pre-trained models, \textit{the absolute forgetting value is still lower for pre-trained models}.
-This effect even holds when comparing a sequentially finetuned pre-trained model (with no additional regularization to improve performance or reduce forgetting) to a randomly initialized model trained with state-of-the-art lifelong learning methods.
-One takeaway from our study is that lifelong learning methods should focus on learning generic features instead of simply focusing on alleviating catastrophic forgetting, as generic features appear to undergo minimal forgetting.
+In this paper, we investigate the role of pre-training in lifelong learning, examining various benchmarks and modalities.
+Our findings reveal that models with pre-trained initializations exhibit significantly reduced forgetting compared to models with random initializations.
+Despite pre-trained models starting with higher task performance, they undergo lesser forgetting.
+This observation holds even when comparing a sequentially fine-tuned pre-trained model, without additional regularization to mitigate forgetting, to a randomly initialized model trained with state-of-the-art lifelong learning methods.
+A key insight is that lifelong learning methods should explore the learning of generic initializations for future tasks rather than solely focusing on alleviating the forgetting of previous tasks.
+Furthermore, our analysis relating to different pre-trained models indicates that while increased model capacity provides benefits up to a certain point, the quality of pre-trained representations becomes more crucial when considering longer and more diverse task sequences.

-To explain this effect, we perform several analyses of the loss landscapes produced in the course of training for both random and pre-train initialized models.
-We find that the minima found by the pre-trained models at the end of training on each task are significantly flatter than those created by the randomly initialized models.
-This means that even when pre-trained models drift away from the original flat task minima, the task loss does not increase significantly, which results in less forgetting.
-Further explicitly seeking for flat basins using SAM procedure results in even less forgetting compared to existing methods.
-We also explore the effect of different pre-trained models on performance in an NLP setting and find that while increased model capacity helps up to a certain point when considering shorter task sequences, when considering longer and more diverse task sequences, the quality of the pre-trained representations matter much more than model capacity.
+To explain the above phenomenon, we conduct several analyses of the loss landscapes throughout continual training for models initialized randomly and with pre-training.
+Our findings reveal that the minima attained by the pre-trained models after each task exhibit significantly flatter characteristics compared to those obtained by randomly initialized models.
+Consequently, even if pre-trained models deviate from the original flat task minima, the task loss does not experience a significant increase, thereby undergoing less forgetting.
+Furthermore, explicitly seeking flat basins using the SAM procedure yields even lower forgetting than existing methods.
+Integrating SAM into the baselines surpasses state-of-the-art techniques, underscoring its valuable contribution to advancing lifelong learning methods.
+Lastly, our analysis of various initializations, including task-agnostic meta-learned and supervised pre-trained models explicitly guided towards flat loss regions, showcases the synergistic behavior that arises when combined with the SAM procedure during sequential fine-tuning.

-Based on our findings and results, a potential line of work could explore where the multitask minima are in relation to the pre-trained initialization, as \citet{mirzadeh2020linear} show that the sequential multitask minima are linear mode connected to minima after each task in lifelong learning.
-The flatness of the minima for every model starting from a pre-trained initialization could suggest a way to regularize the sequential training process with the pre-trained initialization such that the model ends up at the multitask minima.